Chintapallidharmendra/ai-rate-limiter/README.md

 # AI Rate Limiter

 A simple rate limiter for AI systems.
-Works like a bouncer at a club - keeps track of how many requests each person makes and says "hold on, you've had enough for this hour!" when they go over their limit.
+It keeps track of how many requests each person makes and stops them when they go over their limit.

-Built over some months working on AI inference.
-Handles single servers well, scales to distributed with Redis.

 ## What's in Here?

 - **`rate_limiter.py`** - The main code (easy to read and understand)
-- **`test_rate_limiter.py`** - 80+ tests to make sure it works correctly
+- **`test_rate_limiter.py`** - tests to make sure it works correctly
-- **`distributed_rate_limiter.py`** - For bigger systems using Redis
+- **`distributed_rate_limiter.py`** - For bigger systems using Redis & LUA script
 - **`DESIGN.md`** - How the algorithm works (explained simply)
-- **`INTEGRATION.md`** - How to use it in your FastAPI, Flask, or other apps

 ## Quick Start